konekoya/Bible/README.md

 - can we use testling? that way we will get a browser testing pass image and then we can put that in the README.md
 - remeber progress of last reading
 - should we use JS testing tools?
+- should we offer another language option for the interface?

 # Browser support
 All modern browser and IE10+